vikrantchoudhary/NPEProject/README.md

 NPEProject
 ==========

-My personal experimental project for AWS S3 &amp; Hazlecast.
+This is my personal experimental project.
+1. Copy big file from local to S3 and download
+2. Explore Hazelcast
+3. any other